ATTACKSimulator/office-scripts/README.md

 Before using these scripts, ensure you have:

 - A Microsoft 365 account with appropriate permissions.
-- PowerShell with the Exchange Online Management Module installed.
+- The latest PowerShell installed on Windows or Mac
-- Basic knowledge of PowerShell scripting.
+- Minimal knowledge of terminal commands (like changing directories and running a script).

 ## Scripts Overview